 Auto and manual modes

-Automatic mode means the SP and PV determine the output, and manual mode has an operator setting the output.
+Automatic mode means the set point (SP) and your process variable (PV) determine the output, and manual mode has an operator setting the output.
 This picture will show you the whole mechanism.

 To change from auto to manual, the operator needs to check the balance indicator.
 Before switching, you should see zero pressure difference between the output bellows and the output regulator.
 At that point, the operator can change the transfer valve to manual mode.
 Then the output will no longer respond to changes in the PV or SP.